Open Policy Agent (OPA)

 Apply Policy

-You can use this command to apply the policy, by writing it to a configmap in the opa
+Apply the policy by writing it to a configmap in the opa namespace.

 kubectl --namespace=opa create configmap vs-no-prefix-rewrite --from-file=vs-no-prefix-rewrite.rego